influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

 By default, InfluxDB Enterprise 1.x has a `/metrics` endpoint available, which exports Prometheus-style system metrics.

 1. Make sure the `/metrics` endpoint is [enabled](/{{< latest "influxdb" >}}/reference/config-options/#metrics-disabled).
 If you've changed the default settings to disable the `/metrics` endpoint, [re-enable these settings](/{{< latest "influxdb" >}}/reference/config-options/#metrics-disabled).
-2. Navigate to the `/metrics` endpoint of your InfluxDB OSS instance to view the InfluxDB OSS system metrics in your browser:
+2. Navigate to the `/metrics` endpoint of your InfluxDB Enterprise instance to view the InfluxDB Enterprise system metrics in your browser:

     ```
     http://localhost:8086/metrics